Azure/fta-appmigration/README.md

+# IMPORTANT

+With the disbandment of the the FastTrack for Azure organization within Microsoft, this respository is being archived and will no longer be maintained.

 # FastTrack for Azure - App Migration

 Advice, links, checklists, task lists and other resources for engineers working on Application Migration projects in Azure.